Terminus-Project/Terminus-Bot/README.md

 * DISABLE - Disable scripts in the given server and channel.
 * FLAGS - View flags for given servers, channels, and scripts.

+### Flist

+Interact with F-list.net.

+**Note: for access to character information, the character owner must have enabled API access in their account settings.**

+Commands:

+* F-LIST
+  * CHARACTER - Look up general info about the given character.
+  * COMPARE - Compare the kinks of two characters.

 ### Games

 Provides a few basic gaming commands.